AdobeDocs/campaign.en/help/v8/dev/extend-schema.md

     ![](assets/extend-schema-select.png)

     By convention, name the extension schema the same as the built-in schema, and use a custom namespace.
+Note that some namespaces are internal only.
+[Learn more](schemas.md#reserved-namespaces).

     ![](assets/extend-schema-validate.png)